“It made me think about my local community and what I value about it.” Participant

 “[Taking part was like] … when you’ve been working in the garden, and you come back into the house and you feel kind of mentally at peace with yourself, you feel good, you feel you can cope with things and you’re not worried – it made me feel like that.”
 Participant

 What is Make, Do & Friends?

-Make, Do & Friends is part of our programme of work for older people in rural areas of Mid Suffolk and Babergh.
+Make, Do & Friends was part of our programme of work for older people in rural areas of Mid Suffolk and Babergh.

-Right now, it’s not so easy to bring people together physically, and that makes it even more important that we find ways to stay connected – which we’ve done by producing the Make, Do & Friends blog site, offering three distinct ways of taking part.
+During 2020 and early 2021, it was not so easy to bring people together physically, and that made it even more important that we found ways to stay connected – which we done by producing the Make, Do & Friends blog site, offering three distinct ways of taking part.

-Connect is a series of mini ‘events’, in which an artist visits a particular location and, together with a local resident, plans and delivers a brief creative activity.
-Thus far, we have created jesmonite plaques in Laxfield, personalised footpath maps in Clare and bonded images in Risby and have several more ‘events’ planned over the coming months.
+Connect was a series of mini ‘events’, in which an artist visited a particular location and, together with a local resident, planed and delivered a brief creative activity.
+We have created jesmonite plaques in Laxfield, personalised footpath maps in Clare and bonded images in Risby and more during Connect ‘events’.

 To make the connection complete, we have shared images of work produced and people taking part on our blog site Gallery, for everyone to enjoy.

 Who is Make, Do & Friends for?

 Make, Do & Friends is for adults (55+) in rural villages and towns in Mid Suffolk and Babergh.

 When & Where is Make, Do & Friends happening?